Closed during Easter

 If your drone is not considered a toy drone, your flights must be insured.
 Having insurance for your drone is essential to comply with legislation, protect yourself and others in the event of accidents or damage, and ensure a safe and secure flying experience.

 Under the Danish Drone Regulation, all drone operators are required to have liability insurance that covers any damage caused by the drone during flight.
-The drone must be insured for a minimum of 0.75 million SDR (Special Drawing Rights), which is equivalent to approximately DKK 7 million.
+For drones above 250 grams they must be insured for a minimum of 0.75 million SDR (Special Drawing Rights), which is equivalent to approximately DKK 7 million.
+Note: Organizations and companies cannot make use of the change in insurance requirements for drones under 250 grams, as flights in this category are not considered personal or hobby-related activities.

 If you're unsure whether your business insurance covers drone flights, you should contact your insurance provider.
 It is important to note that not all insurance companies offer drone-specific coverage.